NoiRC256/URPSimpleGenshinShaders/README.md

  ### Usage (URP) ###

-Facial shadow gradient textures for Genshin Impact character models can be found under `./Textures/`.
+Dynamic face shadow map textures for Genshin Impact character models can be found under `./Textures/`.

- 1. Prepare facial shadow gradient texture.
+ 1. Prepare face shadow map texture.
 Disable *sRGB (Color Texture)* or set Texture Type to *Directional Lightmap*.

- 2. Assign shader `SimpleGenshinFacial` to face material. (reset material to get pre-configured settings)
+ 2. Assign shader `SimpleGenshinFacial` to character's face material.

- 3. Assign facial shadow gradient texture to the `_LightMap` field, and enable `_UseLightMap`.
+ 3. In the material inspector, enable `_UseFaceShadowMap` on the top.
+Assign the face shadow map texture to the `_FaceShadowMap` field.

+ 4. For some models, you might need to adjust `_FaceDirectionOffset` to 3 or other values.

+ 5. To hide dirty shadows on the face, set `IsFace?` to true on the top.

 ### FAQ ###